-On 11 January 2023, the Board of Managing Directors resolved to issue additional bonds in a total amount of up to EUR 2 billion under the Company's existing EUR 10,000,000,000 Debt Issuance Programme.
-The Supervisory Board and the Shareholder of the Company have approved said board resolution on 12 January 2023 by way of execution of written resolutions.
+On 16 April 2024, the Board of Managing Directors resolved to issue additional bonds in a total amount of up to EUR 1.33 billion under the Company's EMTN Programme.
+The Supervisory Board and the Shareholder of the Company have approved said board resolution on the same day by way of execution of written resolutions.

-On 24 January 2023, the Company issued two senior bonds for a total volume of EUR 1.25 billion.
-The two bonds have a principal amount of EUR 500 million and EUR 750 million and a term of 5.5 years and 12 years, respectively, combined with coupons of 3.5% and 4.0%.
+On 22 July 2024, the Company issued two green bonds for a total volume of EUR 1.2 billion.
+The two bonds have a term of 7 and 12 years, a principal amount of EUR 650 million and EUR 550 million and a coupon of 3.5% and 4.0%, respectively.

-On 28 March 2023, the Board of Managing Directors resolved to update the Company's Debt Issuance Programme for the issuance, offer and sale of notes issued by the Company up to an aggregate principal amount of EUR 10,000,000,000.
+On 2 October 2024, the Board of Managing Directors resolved to increase the aggregate principal amount of the Company's EMTN Programme from EUR 10,000,000,000 to EUR 15,000,000,000.
+Furthermore, the Board of Managing Directors resolved to issue additional bonds in a total amount of up to EUR 2.5 billion equivalent under the Company's EMTN Programme.
 The Supervisory Board and the Shareholder of the Company have approved said resolutions on the same date by way of execution of written resolutions.